 Each year of your degree will be divided into two semesters, with exams at the end of each semester.
 For each module you will typically have two or three lectures per week.
 On many modules you will also have associated lab sessions and tutorials to offer support and give you the chance to practice what is taught in the lectures.
 The courses make use of modern approaches to teaching, including e-learning and social media.
 A computer science degree from the University of Nottingham will leave you well placed to understand how to program today’s computers and also how to design and implement the systems of the future – whether they are a traditional computer system, a smart-phone, a tablet device or something completely new.

 Our single honours degrees have a common first year, allowing you to easily move between our degrees at the end of Year 1.
 The first year of the computer science and software engineering degree consists of modules that develop your understanding of six major themes: operating systems and architecture, programming, mathematical foundations, software engineering, net-centric computing, intelligent systems and human-computer interaction.
-On the first year of our joint honours course in computer science and management you will study a subset of the computer science modules as well as key modules provided by the Nottingham University Business School.
+On the first year of our joint honours course in mathematics and data science, you will study a subset of the computer science modules as well as key modules provided by the School of Mathematical Sciences.